AlbertBS2/Predict-Bikes-Availability/readme.md

 ## Abstract

-This project is a production-ready machine learning system for predicting whether public shared bicycle demand in Washington DC will be low or high.
+Ensuring availability is essential for delivering good service and enhancing customer experience in public bike-sharing systems, as well as for maintaining operational efficiency.
+This production-ready machine learning system predicts whether demand for public shared bicycles in Washington DC will be low or high, helping to address these challenges.
 It implements a full ML lifecycle, from exploratory data analysis, feature engineering, and model experimentation to deployment and real-time inference.
 Five ML algorithms were tested, with Random Forest selected for production based on recall performance.
 The system includes a FastAPI to deploy the model for inference service, a visual Streamlit frontend, and Dockerized architecture for reproducible multi-service deployment.

 ##